yudhisteer/Optical-Flow-Obstacle-Avoidance-for-UAV/README.md

 Note: ```In general, moving objects that are closer to the camera will display more apparent motion than distant objects that are moving at the same speed due to motion parallax.```

 ### 4.2 Lucas-Kanade Implementation
 Sparse optical flow algorithms select a subset of feature points, such as **corners**, in the image and track their motion vectors between frames.
 The ```Shi-Tomasi corner``` detector is commonly used to identify these feature points.
-Below is an example why we chose Shi-Tomasi orver Harris Corner detection algorithm.
+Below is an example of why we chose the Shi-Tomasi over the Harris Corner detection algorithm.

 <div align="center">
   <img src= "https://github.com/yudhisteer/Optical-Flow-Obstacle-Avoidance-for-UAV/assets/59663734/903baf34-ee6f-4d5e-b3ee-3915baed7334" width="400" height="350"/>